Azure-Samples/flask-reactize/src/flask-reactize/README.md

 However, if your [React JS](https://reactjs.org/) calls external APIs (whether there are customs, or public) you will face security issues.

-In addition, if your APIs require to be logged in, this is not going to be easy to implement.

 ## Features

 *flask-reactize* is a boostrap to serve any [React JS](https://reactjs.org/) via a Python back-end, using [Flask](https://flask.palletsprojects.com/en/2.0.x/) as web framework.

-Your back-end web server can be anything: [Flask](https://flask.palletsprojects.com/en/2.0.x/) itself (Although not recommended for production), [Uvicorn](https://www.uvicorn.org/), [Gunicorn](https://gunicorn.org/) etc.
+Your back-end web server can be anything: [Flask](https://flask.palletsprojects.com/en/2.0.x/) itself (although not recommended for production), [Uvicorn](https://www.uvicorn.org/), [Gunicorn](https://gunicorn.org/) etc.

-In a nutshell, *flask-reactize* is a proxy for your [React JS](https://reactjs.org/) application and for your APIs.
+In a nutshell, *flask-reactize* is a proxy for your [React JS](https://reactjs.org/) application and for your APIs:

 * It has a development mode: a nodejs server is transparently started by the Python back-end,
 * It supports production mode: this back-end can also serve your static assets,
 * It supports hot reload while developing: changing the Python code or the React code will trigger a browser refresh,
-* It supports proxying multiple APIs via a specific route name.
+* It supports proxying multiple APIs via specific routes.

 ## Installation